gchallen/code.metalsmith-spellcheck/README.md

 surrounded by word boundary characters, and phrases split into lists of words.
 Here are some examples:

+* "test" becomes "/\\b(T|t)est\\b/", meaning that simple exceptions that start with lowercase letters automatically expand to match upper and lower case...
+* ...but "Test" becomes "/\\bTest\\b/", meaning that simple uppercase exceptions do not expand in the same way.
 * "/Challen/i" becomes "/\\bChallen\\b/i"
 * "/Geoffrey Challen/" becomes "/\\bGeoffrey Challen\\b/"
 * "Geoffrey Challen" becomes ["/\\bGeoffrey\\b/", "/\\bChallen\\b/"]